-Pursuant to the law of 3 August 2012 on various measures to facilitate the mobilisation of receivables in the financial sector (Wet van 3 augustus 2012 betreffende diverse maatregelen ter vergemakkelijking van de mobilisering van schuldvorderingen in de financiële sector/Loi du 3 août 2012 relative à des mesures diverses pour faciliter la mobilisation de créances dans le secteur financier), as amended and/or supplemented and/or restated from time to time (the Mobilisation Law), the underlying debtor may no longer invoke set-off of the debt with any claim that would arise after, or in respect of which the conditions for legal set-off would not met prior to, the earlier of, (a) the notification of the registration/transfer of the loan to the Special Estate, or (b) the opening of bankruptcy proceedings against the Issuer.
+Pursuant to the law of 3 August 2012 on various measures to facilitate the mobilisation of receivables in the financial sector (Wet van 3 augustus 2012 betreffende diverse maatregelen ter vergemakkelijking van de mobilisering van schuldvorderingen in de financiële sector/Loi du 3 août 2012 relative à des mesures diverses pour faciliter la mobilisation de créances dans le secteur financier), as amended and/or supplemented and/or restated from time to time (the Mobilisation Law), the underlying debtor may no longer invoke set-off of the debt with any claim that would arise after, or in respect of which the conditions for legal set-off would not met prior to, the earlier of, (a) the notification of the registration/transfer of the relevant loan to the underlying debtor (or acknowledgement thereof by theunderlying debtor), to the extent the conditions for set-off are only satisfied after such notification (or acknowledgment), or (b) regardless of any notification or acknowledgement of the registration/transfer, following the start of insolvency proceedings or the occurrence of a situation of concurrence of creditors (samenloop/concours) in relation to the Issuer, to the extent the conditions for set-off are only satisfied following or as a result of such insolvency proceedings or concurrence of creditors.

-The Special Estate may nevertheless still be subject to the rights of the underlying debtors of Residential Mortgage Loans to invoke set-off against the Special Estate to the extent that the relevant claims against the Issuer arise, or the conditions for set-off against the Issuer are met, prior to the earlier of, (a) the notification of the registration of the loan, or (b) the opening of bankruptcy proceedings against the Issuer.
-The exercise of set-off rights by underlying debtors may adversely affect the value of the Special Estate, may additionally affect any sale proceeds of the Special Estate and may ultimately affect the ability of the Issuer or the Cover Pool Administrator, as applicable, to make payments under the Covered Bonds.
+The Special Estate may nevertheless still be subject to the rights of the underlying debtors of Residential Mortgage Loans to invoke set-off against the Special Estate to the extent that the relevant claims against the Issuer arise, or the conditions for set-off against the Issuer are met, prior to the earlier of, (a) the notification (or acknowledgement) of the registration of the loan, or (b) the start of insolvency proceedings or the occurrence of a situation of concurrence of creditors in respect the Issuer.
+The exercise of set-off rights by underlying debtors may adversely affect the value of the Special Estate, may additionally affect any sale proceeds of the Special Estate and may ultimately affect the ability of the Issuer or the Cover Pool Administrator, as applicable, to make payments to the Covered Bondholders under the Covered Bonds.

-(19) Mortgage mandates
+Mortgage mandates